espressif/esp-iot-solution/examples/lowpower_evb/readme_en.md

 		* Wi-Fi indicator light on: Device is in Wake-up mode.
 Now press Wakeup button, the Wi-Fi indicator should start blinking rapidly, which indicates that the device has now entered Network Configuration mode.
 		* Wi-Fi indicator light off: Device is in Sleep mode.
 Now press Wakeup button to wake up the device, the Wi-Fi indicator light should turn on.
 Then press Wakeup button again, the Wi-Fi indicator should start blinking rapidly, which indicates that the device has now entered Network Configuration mode.
 3. Connect mobile phones to the corresponding routers and start the network configuration app.
 After the network is configured successfully, the Wi-Fi indicator light turns on, which shows that the device has been successfully connected to the router.
-4. If the device is woken up not from Deep-sleep mode, but, for example, as a result of restart or reset, the device enters Deep-sleep mode and then gets woken up by a ULP, GPIO or Timer, depending on the `Wake up type` setting:
+4. If the device is woken up not from Deep-sleep mode, but, for example, as a result of restart or reset, the device enters Deep-sleep mode and then gets woken up by a ULP, GPIO or Timer, depending on the `Wake up type` setting:
 	* GPIO Wake-up - the device wakes up if the Wakeup button is pressed.
 After that, the device's CPU reads sensor data via I2C interface.
 	* Timer Wake-up - the device automatically wakes up after a specified time interval.
 After that, the device's CPU reads sensor data via I2C interface.
 	* ULP Wake-up - the device wakes up after ULP has finished reading sensor data for a certain number of times, which is specified in `Read sensor value number`.
 After that, the device's CPU reads sensor data from ULP.